JsonRwson/Sparta-Academy/Provisioning-an-app.md

 node seeds/seed.js
 ```

+* This ensures the node application can access the database, as we specify the ip in an environment variable

 ### 6. Running the Application with PM2

 Any conflicting processes are terminated, and the application is started under PM2 management: